We have to ask ourselves; are cosmetic skin types a combination of myths or chaos? New insights lead to better understanding.

 Eventually, we are incorrectly buying products for sensitive or combination skin.
-Here I want to take a closer look on the myth of skin-types, which new insights are published and what this all can mean for skin care.
+Here I want to take a closer look at the myth of skin types, which new insights are published and what this all can mean for skincare.

-Cosmetic skin-types are dry, normal and oily, and are classified based on the sebum content on skin.
-In dermatology this is referred to as casual sebum level.
+Cosmetic skin types are dry, normal and oily, and are classified based on the sebum content on the skin.
+In dermatology, this is referred to as casual sebum level.
 Sebum is generated in the sebocytes which are located near the hair shaft in the pilosebaceous unit.
 From there sebum flows to the skin and spreads on the surface.

 The lipids on the skin surface are by all means not only sebum.
 Also epidermal lipids, the barrier lipids are found there.